Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Proof of Proposition

-\begin{lem} For any horizon $T< \infty$, any $K$ and any starting state $\bq[0]$, the expected payoff generated by any feasible joint entry-assignment control policy $\pi$ is upper bounded by the value of the linear program defined by \eqref{eq:fluid_linear_obj-z}, the approximate flow balance constraints \eqref{eq:approx_flow_balance_jea-z} and time-averaged demand constraints \eqref{eq:fluid_linear_dmd_constr-avged}. \end{lem} \begin{proof} Let $\pi$ be any feasible policy.
+\begin{lem} For any horizon $T< \infty$, any $K$ and any starting state $\bq[0]$, the expected payoff generated by any feasible joint entry-assignment control policy $\pi$ is upper bounded by the value of the linear program defined by SPP($\bar{\bphi}$) with the flow constraint \eqref{eq:fluid_linear_flow_bal-z} replaced by \eqref{eq:approx_flow_balance_jea-z}. \end{lem} \begin{proof} Let $\pi$ be any feasible policy.
 For each $\tau\in\cT$ and $j\in\cP(\tau),k\in \cD(\tau)$, define

 In words, $\widebar{z}_{j \tau k}$ is the average flow over $1 \leq t \leq T$ of the demand type $\tau$ being served by pickup location $j$ and dropoff location $k$.
-Since for each $t$, $z_{j \tau k}[t] \triangleq \mathbb{E}[\ind\{\tau[t] = \tau\} x_{j\tau k}]$ satisfies the period-specific demand constraint \eqref{eq:fluid_linear_dmd_constr-z} for all $\tau \in \cT, j \in \cP[\tau], k \in \cD(\tau)$, the averaged constraints \eqref{eq:fluid_linear_dmd_constr-avged} must hold for $\widebar{\bz}$.
+Since for each $t$, $z_{j \tau k}[t] \triangleq \mathbb{E}[\ind\{\tau[t] = \tau\} x_{j\tau k}]$ satisfies the period-specific demand constraint \eqref{eq:fluid_linear_dmd_constr-z} for all $\tau \in \cT, j \in \cP[\tau], k \in \cD(\tau)$, the averaged constraints \eqref{eq:fluid_linear_dmd_constr-z} must hold for $\widebar{\bz}$.

 We can write the expected per-period payoff collected in the first $T$ periods as:

 where we only used linearity of expectation.
 In words, the expected per-period payoff is the objective \eqref{eq:fluid_linear_obj-z} evaluated at $\widebar{\bz}$.
 Similarly, for the time-average of the change of queue length we have: